Jackblow33/gaming-task/README.md

 That doesn't mean that this is not working with AMD gpu.
 Just not throughly tested.
 It works obo. <br>

-This is not meant to become an other distro but a Debian tasksel task...<br>
-BTW this project have started with kde in mind so almost everything is ready to build kde-gaming-task.
 # 1- Download mini.iso

 https://d-i.debian.org/daily-images/amd64/daily/netboot/ <br>